remyeltorro/remyeltorro.github.io/_pages/about.md

   - /about.html
 ---

-My name is Lama and I'm a little 💩
+This is my academic website, you'll find my resume and lists of stuffs.

 Publications
 ------